sourcesync/seemap2003/README.md

 Welcome to the code and presentation materials repository for the practical ML tutorial for SEEEMAPL 2023.

+The workshop will comprise dovetailing presentations and interactive coding sessions.

+Participants must come to the tutorial session with a laptop with a browser if they wish to participate in the interactive coding essions.
+No installation of software is required.

+When attendees arrive they will be told to connect to the workshop WIFI router and browse to an internal server machine which hosts interactive python notebooks.

+The workshop instructor will lead them through the coding in the interacitve notebooks, so no prior ML expereience will be required.

+All of the software and data is self-contained and will not require participants to connect to the public internet.

+# What's In This Repository

 You will find here:
 * All the presentation materials
   * [01 Intro And Survival Analysis ML](01_Intro_And_Survival_Analysis_ML.pdf)